MARTIAL ARTS HAS BEEN VERY GOOD TO ME

 I moved to the Jersey Shore in 1997 and began my private practice.
 While I began forming my solo practice in plastic surgery, I formulated a plan for a private studio.
 My plan was to only accept students of my choosing, not charge a fee for my instruction, and to develop a master's course of education to raise my students to epitomize the tenants of taekwondo.

 My personal style includes a very clinical and scientific look at the martial arts as a way of defining the intuitive and esoteric concepts of ki (chi), energy, and power in technique.
 My goal is to teach in a moral, kind, and intense way to allow all my students to be able to take their training out of the dojang and into each aspect of their lives and careers.

 I started the Bhattacharya Taekwondo as a private studio of ten students in 2001.
-The ages range from 4-63 year old students.
+The ages range from 4–63-year-old students.
 I have had the privilege and honor to have now trained dozens of black belts, several to advanced dan, and currently training a few to master level.
-I now also have the joy of teaching the children of my older black belts.
+I now also have the joy of teaching the next generation of my older students.

 TEACHING HAS BEEN MY LIFE